 The FS&TB provides for the effective dissemination and use of forest sciences within the Society.

 This committee oversees the call for nominations and supplements petitions with other nominations of persons eligible to hold elective office.

 The SEC, composed of 11 student members, one from each SAF voting district, enhances the engagement of student members and organizes student activities during the national convention.
 Positions roll over annually with term from June 1 through May 31.

 Other national-level volunteer opportunities not related to committees

 Accreditation Visiting Teams: Visiting teams are not committees and thus do not have terms.
 Post-secondary natural resource educators with administrative experience and non-academic practitioner team members are selected for their interest, experience, training, and overall knowledge of assessment processes in professional settings.
 This is a limited time commitment.
-For information on what is involved, contact Carol Redelsheimer.
+For information on what is involved, contact Jocelyn Harris .

-Certification Exam Development: Opportunity for 8-12 Certified Foresters to review and develop exam questions during Fall 2021 to ensure a content-valid exam.
-Another 8-12 Certified Foresters are needed for the standard setting process, which informs the passing score of the exam.
-This is a limited duration commitment with work set for the first six months of 2022.
+Certification Exam Development: Opportunity for Certified Foresters to support the exam development and updating processes including review and develop exam questions to ensure a content-valid exam.
+Additional Certified Foresters are needed for other tasks such as the standard setting process, which informs the passing score of the exam, exam form reviews, exam blueprint updates and more.
+These commitments are for a limited duration.
 For additional information, contact Naomi Marcus.